StephanU/ha-talent-monitor/README.md

 4. Download _all_ the files from the `custom_components/talent-monitor/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "TalentMonitor"
+7. In the HA UI, go to "Settings" -> "Automations & scenes".
+Click "+ Add Integration" and search for "TalentMonitor"
+8. Enter the username and password that you used to register your solar plant in the Talent Monitoring App

 ## Configuration